OpenTabletDriver/OpenTabletDriver/README.md

 # Tablet Support

-All statuses of tablets that are supported, untested, and planned to be supported can be found here
+All statuses of tablets that are supported, untested, and planned to be supported can be found here.

 - [Tablet support project](https://github.com/InfinityGhost/OpenTabletDriver/projects/4)